All-Rated-Extreme-Demon-List/guidelines/005_Clicks/index.md

 ## Exceptions {:exceptions}

 * If your completion is dated before *August 25th 2020*, your record is exempt from this rule.
-Please read more information about exceptions to our guidelines here. \[TODO: add link\]
+Please read more information about exceptions to our guidelines [here](#guideline-exceptions).
 * Your record does not need to follow this rule if it has been accepted on Pointercrate.
-You can read more about records already accepted on Pointercrate here. \[TODO: add link\]
+You can read more about records already accepted on Pointercrate [here](#pointercrate-auto-accept).